-• Assessment criterion: ability to critically pursue theoretical arguments and justifiably use theoretical concepts when problematising, when evaluating previous research, and when developing a theoretical framework relevant to the research question or hypotheses underlying the thesis.

-Assessment area 3: methodological awareness (20/100 points)

-• Assessment criterion: ability to systematically pursue scientific, methodological, research ethical and source critical reasoning; and to apply these in practical research as well as in writing.

-This is a translation of the Swedish original Page 3/5

-Assessment area 4: analytical ability (30/100 points)

-• Assessment criterion: ability to rely on relevant and appropriate methods of analysis to make sense of the data collected; to apply and engage theoretical ideas, concepts, and reasoning with the findings from the analysis of empirical data when discussing and concluding towards the production of and contribution to knowledge.
+- Assessment criterion: ability to critically pursue theoretical arguments and justifiably use theoretical concepts when problematising, when evaluating previous research, and when developing a theoretical framework relevant to the research question or hypotheses underlying the thesis. - The performance level is specified in the range of 0-20 points.
+Assessment area 3: methodological awareness (20/100 points) - Assessment criterion: ability to systematically pursue scientific, methodological, research ethical and source critical reasoning; and to apply these in practical research as well as in writing. - The performance level is specified in the range of 0-20 points.
+Assessment area 4: analytical ability (30/100 points) - Assessment criterion: ability to rely on relevant and appropriate methods of analysis to make sense of the data collected; to apply and engage theoretical ideas, concepts, and reasoning with the findings from the analysis of empirical data when discussing and concluding towards the production of and contribution to knowledge. - The performance level is specified in the range of 0 30 points.